boostorg/redis/README.md

 * Seamless integration with async code
 * Based on Boost.Asio and the Networking TS
+* Easy and intuitive as clients for other languages
 * Speed as a result of simplicity
-* No overhead abstractions
-* Easy and intuitive as clients for other languages

 This library is header only.
 You only have to include `aedis.hpp` in your project.
 Current dendencies are